A broker price opinion is an evaluation report prepared by a real estate broker or agent to estimate the value of a property.

 Can you dispute a BPO if you disagree with it?

-Yes, you can dispute a broker price opinion if you disagree with it.
-You can provide supporting evidence to challenge the broker's opinion.
-Communicating your concerns with the broker and attempting to reach a resolution or seek a second opinion is advisable.
+Yes, you can dispute a broker price opinion if you disagree with it by offering supporting evidence to challenge the broker's opinion.
+Communicate your concerns with the broker and attempt to reach a resolution, or else seek a second opinion.

-If your lender ordered the BPO, you’ll need to share your concerns with your lender (including providing any evidence supporting your claim).
-Ultimately, it will be up to your lender to decide if it believes the valuation is accurate and whether it’s appropriate to get an updated valuation, similar to what it would do in the case of a low appraisal.
+If your lender ordered the BPO, you’ll need to share your concerns with your lender and provide any evidence supporting your claim.
+Ultimately, it’ll be up to your lender to decide if the valuation is accurate and whether it’s appropriate to get an updated valuation, similar to what it would do in the case of a low appraisal.

 Are BPOs mandatory for selling your home?

-No, there isn’t a universal rule saying you must get a BPO to sell your home.
-Even so, you may find it helpful to get a BPO when setting the list price, particularly if you plan on selling it on your own versus using a real estate agent.
+No, BPOs aren’t mandatory for selling your home.
+Still, you may find it helpful to get a BPO when setting the listing price, particularly if you plan on selling it on your own versus using a real estate agent.

 Bottom line